exerro/markup-parser/docs.md

 string html.render(string document, string[]? styles)
 ```

 Renders the document to a HTML document.
-For any style in `styles`, that style is `@import`-ed automatically.
+For any style in $`styles`, that style is `@import`-ed automatically.
 For example, the following example would insert `@import url("css/style.css");` into the top of the rendered document.

 ```
 html.render(document, {"css/style.css"})